awesome-css-group/awesome-css/README.md

 ## CSS Working Group

-CSS Working Group is defined CSS specifications which travel through the thier process they achieve various [maturity levels](https://www.w3.org/2005/10/Process-20051014/tr#maturity-levels).
-If you would like to familier with CSS, visit [CSS Working Group Page](https://www.w3.org/Style/CSS/)
+The CSS Working Group defines CSS specifications which move through the their process as they achieve various [maturity levels](https://www.w3.org/2005/10/Process-20051014/tr#maturity-levels).
+If you would like to learn more, visit [CSS Working Group Page](https://www.w3.org/Style/CSS/).

 ### Editor's Draft :black_nib: